bunsenbrowser/bunsen/README.md

 Bunsen is currently very alpha-quality software.
 It runs only on mobile devices runnning ARM64 processors such as Nexus 5X and Pixel.

 To install Bunsen, start by going to your Android Device's Settings App.
 Then open "Security" and then enable "Unknown Sources".
-Then download [this link](https://github.com/bunsenbrowser/bunsen/blob/master/apk/bunsen.apk) to your Android device, open it from the menu tray, and then give it permission to install.
+Then download [this link](https://drive.google.com/file/d/1JXT6xSV2r6OXi-A_0PXvh0IX8ks_dv9O/view?usp=sharing) to your Android device, open it from the menu tray, and then give it permission to install.

 When Bunsen starts, it will display a loading dialog for about ten seconds while the node express server launches.

 Bunsen will load and display a single dat when you enter the dat address (without dat://) and press the forward button.
-It comes with a dat address pre-loaded, so give it a try!
+It comes with a dat address pre-loaded, so press the -> arrow and give it a try!

 To load another dat, use the option menu to delete the current dat, then  enter the dat address (without dat://) and press the forward button.

+Bunsen willl open sites with links to dats (`a href=dat://`) too.
+Check out [hashbase.io](http://hashbase.io) for a list of sites.

 In the background, Bunsen will share the dat you have loaded.